Sacrifice (2010 film): Synopsis

 Devastated by the loss of his family, Cheng Ying swears vengeance on Tu'an Gu.
-He pretends to pledge allegiance to Tu'an Gu and brings Zhao Wu along with him and raises the child in Tu'an Gu's house.
-Tu'an Gu mistakenly believes that Zhao Wu is Cheng Ying's son and adopts Zhao Wu as his godson.
+He pretends to be loyal to Tu'an Gu and raises Zhao Wu in Tu'an Gu's household.
+Tu'an Gu seemingly believes that Zhao Wu is Cheng Ying's son and adopts the boy as his godson.
 Zhao Wu grows up under Tu'an Gu's care and develops a close bond with his godfather.
 Meanwhile, Cheng Ying becomes close friends with the disfigured Han Jue and they secretly plot to help Zhao Wu avenge the Zhao clan.

 One day, Cheng Ying breaks the truth to Zhao Wu, telling him that Tu'an Gu, who has been a fatherly figure to him for the past 15 years, is responsible for murdering the Zhao clan.
 Initially unable to believe what he has heard, Zhao Wu ultimately accepts the truth after hearing from Han Jue about how Cheng Ying sacrificed his own son to save him.

-When Zhao Wu and Cheng Ying finally confront Tu'an Gu, Tu'an Gu reveals that he has known all along who Zhao Wu is because he notices a resemblance between Zhao Wu and Zhao Shuo.
+When Zhao Wu and Cheng Ying finally confront Tu'an Gu, he reveals that he has known all along that Zhao Wu is Zhao Shuo's son due to the resemblance in their appearances.
 Zhao Wu duels with Tu'an Gu but is no match for the latter.
 At a critical moment, Cheng Ying sacrifices himself to give Zhao Wu an opportunity to stab and kill Tu'an Gu.
 As Cheng Ying succumbs to his wounds, he has a vision of himself reuniting with his family.